prody/ProDy/doc/examples/measure/contacts.rst

 This method is 20 times faster than the one in the previous part, but it is limited to selecting only contacting atoms (other selection arguments cannot be passed).
-Again, it should be noted that :class:`Contacts` does not update the KDTree that it uses, so it should be used if protein coordinates does not change between selections.
+Again, it should be noted that :class:`~.Contacts` does not update the KDTree that it uses, so it should be used if protein coordinates does not change between selections.